prasadj2003/helioHarvest/README.md

-# HelioHarvest
+# helioHarvest

-## 🌞 Harnessing Solar Potential with HelioHarvest
+## 🌞 Harnessing Solar Potential with helioHarvest

-HelioHarvest is an innovative application designed to analyze solar potential using geospatial data and advanced mapping technologies.
-By leveraging real-time weather data and interactive mapping tools, HelioHarvest provides accurate insights into solar energy feasibility for a given area.
+helioHarvest is an innovative application designed to analyze solar potential using geospatial data and advanced mapping technologies.
+By leveraging real-time weather data and interactive mapping tools, helioHarvest provides accurate insights into solar energy feasibility for a given area.

 ## 🚀 Features